webix-hub/docs/data/api/refs/ui.spreadsheet.md

 - api/ui.spreadsheet_redo.md - remakes the action that was reverted by the undo action
 - api/ui.spreadsheet_refresh.md - repaints spreadsheet
 - api/ui.spreadsheet_removefilter.md - removes filters from the sheet
-- api/ui.spreadsheet_removesheet.md -
+- api/ui.spreadsheet_removesheet.md - removes a sheet by name
 - api/link/ui.spreadsheet_removeview.md - removes view from layout-like component
-- api/ui.spreadsheet_renamesheet.md -
+- api/ui.spreadsheet_renamesheet.md - replaces the sheet name with the a new one
 - api/ui.spreadsheet_reset.md - resets the SpreadSheet settings to the initial state
 - api/link/ui.spreadsheet_resize.md - adjusts the view to a new size
 - api/link/ui.spreadsheet_resizechildren.md - resizes all children of the calling component